TeamIngrid/ProjectMem/docs/examples/lawn_mower.md

 Enter your email and password and complete sign in.

 You will be redirected to the main dashboard.
 In the bottom left corner click on "New Category".
-Create a new category, give it a name, call it “my lawn mower”, click “work units” and select “hours” from the dropdown.
-Let’s select “origination date” to manufacturing date, it can be approximated to a year if you don’t remember when it was purchased.
-Now it is time to set the actions, click “+” under actions and populate fields so it reads as: “clean air filter every (repeats every) 25 hours”.
+Create a new category, give it a name, call it “my lawn mower”.
+Click “work units” and select “hours” from the dropdown.
+Let’s choose the “origination date” as the manufacturing date, it can be approximated to a year if you don’t remember when it was purchased.
+Now it is time to set the actions, click “+” under actions and populate the fields, so it reads as: “clean air filter every (repeats every) 25 hours”.
 Let’s keep adding new actions, click “+” for every new action:

 * replace spark plug every 150 hours
 * replace oil every 50 hours